Israel strikes Gaza targets after rocket salvo

 "It was a very powerful barrage," Ilan Yosef of Kibbutz Nir Yitzhak near the Gaza border told Israel radio.
 "The goat pen in the (children's) petting corner was severely hit and a vet is treating the animals still alive and dealing with those that aren't."

-(Reporting by Nidal al-Mughrabi Writing by Ori Lewis; Editing by Alistair Lyon)
+(Reporting by Nidal al-Mughrabi, Writing by Ori Lewis; Editing by Rosalind Russell)